Quidditch (real-life sport): History

-Quidditch has its roots in the fictional Harry Potter sport of the same name.
-To denote the difference, the fictional sport uses the capitalized "Quidditch" whereas the sport played as per the IQA rules uses the uncapitalised "quidditch".
-In April 2017 Oxford Dictionaries recognized "quidditch" as a word.
+Quadball was originally called Quidditch, and has its roots in the fictional Harry Potter sport of the same name.
+Before the name change, to denote the difference, the fictional sport uses the capitalised "Quidditch" whereas the sport played as per the IQA rules used the uncapitalised "quidditch".
+In April 2017 Oxford Dictionaries recognised "quidditch" as a word.

-The sport was brought to life in 2005 at Middlebury College in Middlebury, Vermont, by Xander Manshel and Alex Benepe, who later became the first commissioner of quidditch.
-It has grown into its own separate and distinct sport after ten publications of rulebooks.
+The sport was created in 2003 at Nimbus 2003, a Harry Potter convention in Orlando, Florida, by Christopher Dickson, a convention staff member.
+It grew into its own distinct sport after ten publications of rulebooks.

-After beginning in 2005, the sport grew to the point where, in 2007, the first Quidditch World Cup took place with Middlebury taking the place of the top team.
-Since then, yearly until 2014, there was a World Cup within the United States, where collegiate and community teams would compete to be the best team.
-While Canada often sent several Ontario or Quebec teams, and Australia, Mexico and France each sent a team once, the World Cup in its state never saw true international competition.
+In 2007, the first Quidditch World Cup took place, won by Middlebury.
+Starting in 2008 there was a World Cup in the United States, where collegiate and community teams would compete.
+Canada often sent several Ontario or Quebec teams, and Australia, Mexico and France each sent a team once.
 In 2012, the IQA hosted the Summer Games, where five nations sent national teams.
-Two years later, the IQA hosted the Global Games, during which the United States defeated Australia for the gold medal.
-There is now an IQA World Cup every two years, though the 2020 World Cup was cancelled and the 2022 World Cup has been delayed.
+Two years later, the IQA hosted the Global Games, where the United States defeated Australia for the gold medal.
+There is now an IQA World Cup every two years, though the 2020 World Cup was cancelled and the 2022 World Cup was delayed until 2023.

-Since beginning at Middlebury College, the sport has grown through universities such as UC Berkeley in the United States.
-It soon grew internationally, arriving in Canada through McGill University and Carleton University in 2009.
-In 2010, UCLA became the first major university to create a permanent Quidditch pitch, through the generosity of actor-alumnus Matthew Perry.
-Quidditch began to take shape around the world with teams beginning in Australia, the UK, and France.
-It soon spread across Europe and the Americas, arriving in Italy, Spain, Belgium, the Netherlands, Mexico, Argentina, and Brazil.
-There are now active teams in Malaysia, China, Uganda, the Philippines, New Zealand and Vietnam.
+The sport grew at universities in the United States, extending to Canada at McGill University and Carleton University in 2009.
+In 2010, UCLA became the first major university to create a permanent Quidditch pitch, sponsored by actor Matthew Perry.
+By 2015, there were teams in Australia, the UK, and France.
+This was followed by teams in Italy, Spain, Belgium, the Netherlands, Mexico, Argentina, and Brazil.

-In December 2021, it was reported that some leagues involved in the sport, US Quidditch and Major League Quidditch, were planning to change the name of the sport they engage in.
-The leagues had stated that this was in order to distance themselves from Harry Potter author J.K.
-Rowling's views on transgender people and related civil rights, that have been criticized by some people as transphobic, as well as the fact that the film studio Warner Bros holds the trademark to the word "Quidditch".
-Names suggested include Quidball, Quadball, Quickball, Quicker, Quidstrike and Quadraball.
-In July 2022, the new name of "Quadball" was announced.
+In December 2021, US Quidditch and Major League Quidditch proposed changing the name of the sport, to distance themselves Rowling's views on transgender people, that have been criticized as transphobic, and to avoid a potential trademark dispute with Warner Bros.
+Names suggested include "quidball", "quadball", "quickball", "quicker", "quidstrike" and "quadraball".
+In July 2022, the new name "quadball" was announced, which references the game's four balls and retains 'Q' as the first letter.